TouchDesigner/TouchEngine-Windows/README.md

 Instances And TouchDesigner Installations
 -----------------------------------------

-TouchEngine requires users have an installed version of TouchDesigner to work with loaded components.
+TouchEngine requires an installed version of TouchDesigner to load and work with components.
 TouchEngine will locate an installed version suitable for use on the user's system.

 Users can specify a particular version to use by including a folder named "TouchEngine" alongside the component .tox being loaded.
 This folder is a renamed TouchDesigner installation directory (on Windows) or application (on macOS), or a file-system link to an installation or application location (either a symbolic link or a Windows Explorer shortcut or macOS Finder alias).